 Ed-tech platform Vedantu on Friday introduced the ‘Help India Learn’ initiative under which a fund of Rs 15 crore has been set up to assist nearly 12,000 children impacted due to the Covid pandemic in the country.

-Through this initiative, which begins on an immediate basis, Vedantu will provide emergency food, medical assistance along with a long-term academic mentorship by adopting these children academically and providing free education to assure their learning never stops.
+Through this initiative, which begins on an immediate basis, Vedantu will provide emergency food, and medical assistance along with a long-term academic mentorship by adopting these children academically and providing free education to ensure their learning never stops.

-Vedantu will also work in tandem with various NGOs who are working on the ground for the welfare of children that are affected by Covid-19.
+Vedantu will also work in tandem with various NGOs that are working on the ground for the welfare of children that are affected by Covid-19.

-These organisations will ensure that resources are provided to the affected children as soon as possible in a transparent manner.
+These organizations will ensure that resources are provided to the affected children as soon as possible in a transparent manner.